 The team lets us know we’re not alone with these issues and that practice, practice, practice wins the day.
 Other people have gone before us and survived, even won gold peace medals.
 The people who fall and break their metaphorical self-supporting peace legs, they get lifted back up.
 The errors they made are recorded and studied.
 The entire team moves forward as a group with everyone helping each other, and they become powerful, unstoppable, achieving extraordinary things.
 Scientists have discovered that “by forming cooperative groups, sperm can increase their swimming velocity and thereby gain an advantage.”
 How sexy is that?

 Someone, maybe Marshall Rosenberg, said that all human beings have a need for sexual expression, and perhaps the same is true for the need to express peace, to make it real.
 Freud would probably say that working for peace is a sublimation of our sexual desire, and Gandhi for sure was celibate to increase his potency for nonviolent conflict resolution.
-Every year on the December Solstice, there is an organized Global Orgasm for Peace.
+For several years on the December Solstice, there has been an organized Global Orgasm for Peace.
 During an orgasm, we lose control, we allow the orgasm to take over our body and mind, we surrender.
 Global Orgasm says, “It’s all about the gap, where the conventional mind just gives up and evaporates for just a moment, and in its place is bliss.”